 Biodiversity values of wet forest

 Although some wet forest areas have been converted to plantations they remain extensive in Tasmania and most wet forest types are well reserved.
 Nevertheless, large areas have been modified by wildfires and logging, so that the extent of oldgrowth forests with rainforest understoreys, and the number of hollow bearing trees has been considerably reduced.
-The most heavily cleared and modified wet forest communities are swamp gum forest and blue gum forest.
+The most heavily cleared and modified wet forest communities are giant ash forest, white gum forest, blue gum forest.
 The latter community has lost a substantial part of its range in Tasmania and is poorly reserved.
 Three communities of wet forest are listed as threatened native vegetation communities on Scedule 3 of the Nature Conservation Act (2002).
 The listed communities are Eucalyptus brookeriana wet forest, Eucalyptus globulus King Island forest, and Eucalyptus viminalis wet forest.

 Wet forest contains few threatened plant species but it is an important habitat for hollow-dependent fauna and many rare and threatened fauna.
 Significant fauna include the little pygmy possum (Cercartetus lepidus), eastern quoll (Dasyurus viverrinus), long-nose potoroo (Potorous tridactylus), and the scrubtit (Sericornis magnus) which is an endemic bird restricted to the ground and leaf litter layer of wet gullies.
 Several threatened birds including the swift parrot (Lathamus discolor) use hollows in both wet and dry forest for nesting purposes.
 The wedge-tailed eagle (Aquila audax), and white goshawk (Accipiter novaehollandiae) sometimes choose the canopy of tall eucalypt trees in wet forest to make their nest.
 Wet forests are also important for invertebrates, including landsnails such as the Tasmaphena lamproides and Helicarion rubicundus which have restricted distributions.
 Wet forests provide habitat for 15 species of primitive moth in the family Hepialidae, many of which are endemic.
 Wet forests dominated by blue gum mostly occur on private land.
 They form important habitat for the vulnerable swift parrot.